Many law students and young lawyers are fascinated by the idea of working in IP law.

 This gives IP lawyers a big advantage when it comes to creating an international practice, or even migrating to other jurisdictions including developing countries like the USA, Canada, or Australia that are rather migration friendly.

-Many Indian lawyers have managed to get into international academia after studying IP law thanks to the cross-border relevance and similarity of IP laws.
+Many lawyers from developing countries have managed to get into international academia after studying IP law thanks to the cross-border relevance and similarity of IP laws.
 If you want to teach abroad after studying law in India, IP law specialization should be one of your top picks, apart from subjects like competition law and international trade.

 IP law pays well